LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 1. **`ec2.create_security_group()`**:
    - **`Description`**: Describes the purpose of the security group, here labeled as "security group for development environment".
    - **`GroupName`**: Defines the name of the security group, in this case, `24188516-sg-2`.

-   This function creates a security group that will control inbound and outbound traffic for the instance.

 2. **`ec2.authorize_security_group_ingress()`**:
    - **`GroupName`**: Specifies the security group where the rule will be added, in this case, `24188516-sg-2`.
    - **`IpPermissions`**: This parameter contains the rules that specify what type of inbound traffic is allowed.